kevinresol/gessie/README.md

 ### Other platforms:

+1. Call `Gessie.update()` in your update loop
-Implement 3 interfaces:
+2. Implement 3 interfaces:
   - ITouchHitTester
   - IInputAdapter
   - IDisplayListAdapter

 ## License